Asian healthy shrimp stir fry recipe with snow peas recipe takes 15 minutes to make. It’s low-carb, gluten free, and a great weeknight meal.

 Make it a dry dish by adding less sauce.
 Make is more soupy types so you can have a nice gravy over the rice you are serving.

 Don’t like rice, serve it over Chinese noodles.
 My kids went, YES PLEASE!

 Go ahead and experiment with your own variations.

-My other Asian recipes i know you’ll love-
+Check out our other Asian recipes that i know you’ll love-

 - 3 tablespoon sesame oil

 - 1 1/2 tablespoon ginger julienne